sertansenturk/tomato/README.md

 #### <a name="essentia_install"></a>Installing Essentia

 __tomato__ uses several modules in Essentia.
 Follow the [instructions](http://essentia.upf.edu/documentation/installing.html) to install the library.

-Then you should link the python bindings of Essentia in the virtual environment:
+If you are using Python 2.7, then you should link the python bindings of Essentia in the virtual environment:

     ln -s path_to_essentia_bindings path_to_env/lib/python2.7/site-packages